MV Tokitae

 MV Tokitae is an passenger ferry operated by Washington State Ferries which entered service on June 30, 2014.
 It serves the Mukilteo-Clinton route.

 Naming

 On November 13, 2012, the Washington State Transportation Commission named the ferry Tokitae.
-Tokitae is a colloquial greeting that means "nice day, pretty colors" in Chinook Jargon.
+The word tokitae has been reported in media as a Chinook Jargon "greeting" that means "nice day, pretty colors."
+Its meaning is instead listed in Chinook Jargon dictionaries like Gibbs (1863) and Gill (1909) as simply "pretty."
+Gibbs lists it as Kalapuyan in origin and states that was not in common use by 1863.

 MV Tokitae en route to Clinton, Whidbey Island.

-Tokitae was also the earliest name of an orca that had been captured in Penn Cove, Whidbey Island.
+Tokitae was also the earliest name of an orca that had been captured in Penn Cove, Whidbey Island on August 8, 1970.
 Jesse White, the veterinarian who bought the captured orca in Seattle for the Miami Seaquarium, gave her that name, but she was renamed Lolita in Miami.
 Orca Network promoted the choice of Tokitae for the ferry under construction, to promote the cause of returning the captive orca to her natal waters, and the Washington state government was sympathetic.
 The ferry's route crosses a passage where the orca and her orca community were chased during her capture.